 - Key Points: The neuro exam is key!
-Learn neuro exam well, have residents/attendings observe you, and ask for tips. - There is a huge difference in sites based on whether the neurology is mostly inpatient or mostly outpatient consider when ranking sites and rank according to experience you want.
-There are some sites where you do several days a week outpatient if you would like to have broader experience of outpatient neurology/subspecialties.
-Take the neurosurgery clerkship if you don't like clinic. - Ask residents/attendings to observe troublesome parts of your neurological examination and help you to hone these skills (same with grading reflexes, strength, and tone).
-You can get really good on the physical exam by the end of your rotation if you show interest. - Queen Square hammers make elicitation of reflexes so much easier! - Can use UpToDate for basic workup of common neuro complaints, also for dosing of anti-epileptic - Asking your residents how they do their exam is extremely helpful because they tend to be efficient (code strokes given them lots of practice). - Neurology is a VERY broad field, so try not to get overwhelmed with DDx.
+Learn neuro exam well, have residents/attendings observe you, and ask for tips. - Queen Square hammers make elicitation of reflexes so much easier! - Can use UpToDate for basic workup of common neuro complaints, also for dosing of anti-epileptic - Asking your residents how they do their exam is extremely helpful because they tend to be efficient (code strokes given them lots of practice). - Neurology is a VERY broad field, so try not to get overwhelmed with DDx.
 Find a mental classification system that works for you.
 Dr. Kraus recommends thinking by level of the nervous system (brain, brainstem, spinal cord, etc.). - If in Seattle, Dr. Kraus's in-person didactics are super helpful! - Be curious and invest yourself in learning the neurological exam.
-It is beautiful and if you master it, it will really help you differentiate between pathologies. - Be curious, lean into feedback, follow up on diseases you didn't understand originally.
+It is beautiful and if you master it, it will really help you differentiate between pathologies. - Lean into feedback, follow up on diseases you didn't understand originally. - If not applying into Neuro: I focused on the intersections of my speciality and Neurology and did a short talk for our team on a topic in this area.
+I also just tried to get a good foundation in the basics.